 And while posing an old question—asking if I am the hunter

-or the prey day dreaming about successful catches
+day dreaming about successful catches

 and escapes—I know that this rough frozen surface

 Darkness that comes early this time of the year

 is already moving in, and the thermometer on the dashboard

 drops as the light dims; and by stalling here,

 one more vision presents itself: a mouse bursts out of the plowed snow,

 and lets vulnerability overwhelm the moment, looking,